MrBliz/blizard.io/blizard.io/input/posts/web-scraping-with-fsharp.md

 One thing to note, there is no separate field to show which team is at home, and which team is away.
 The team listed second is the away team, so we'll have to parse the match string to get the home and away teams.

-Firstly, lets open the dependencies we'll need and declare a type for convenience that will hold the information we're interested in
+Firstly, let's open the dependencies we'll need and declare a type for convenience that will hold the information we're interested in

 ```
 #r "nuget: FSharp.Data, 5.0.2"